Table of Contents Hide

 Tip 4 – Think containers!

-Consider where, and for how long, you are traveling.
-Bulk buy and vacuum seal foods, use the best containers you can to avoid breakages, and mix n’ match clothing for the climate and carry the appropriate tools.
+Consider where, and for how long you are traveling.
+Bulk buy and vacuum seal foods, bust out the good Tupperware to avoid breakages, consider packing cubes for your clothes and carry the appropriate tools.

 Tip 5 – A Full Fridge Is A COOL Fridge

 The best way to run a fridge economically is to keep it full.
 When food or drink is removed, replace it.
-This stops food rolling around and being damaged and also means a cold beer is always at hand.
+This stops food from rolling around and being damaged.
+Why not keep a couple of spare beers handy to fill the space?

 Tip 6 – Avoid Veggie Mash

-Secure heavy vegetables at the bottom of the container and lighter vegetables and fruit on top so they can’t roll around in their own version of pinball, leaving you with a bruised mess to serve for dinner.
+Secure heavy vegetables at the bottom of your storage and lighter vegetables and fruit on top, but make sure they’re packed tight so they can’t roll around leaving you with a bruised mess to serve for dinner.
+Consider using your empty rubbish bags or a spare pair of trackies to fill any excess space.

 Tip 7 – Keep The Chocolate Close

-Caravans offer a multitude of storage areas, meaning stuff can get lost very easily.
+Caravans offer a multitude of storage areas which is great until you forget the excellent spot you decided on 3 months ago to keep an extra stash of toilet paper.
 A practical tip is to keep things you use often in locations that are easy to access by everyone on the trip.
-Avoid frantic searches for toilet paper, the first aid kit, or just the chocolate stash.
+Avoid frantic searches for toilet paper, the first aid kit, and especially the chocolate stash!